Are "All-Natural" Skincare Products Worth The Hype?

 There is a question in the minds of many as to what happens after something has penetrated the skin: Do these ingredients go anywhere else in the body?
 Do harmful chemicals enter the blood stream?

-In my opinion, there is more to worry about with pesticide or fungal laden kitchen ingredients in DIY home remedies than there is about whether or not you can pronounce everything on an ingredient list.
+In my opinion, there is more to worry about with bacterial or fungal laden kitchen ingredients in DIY home remedies than there is about whether or not you can pronounce everything on an ingredient list.

 Question: Should an Adult Acne sufferer use a natural skincare product line over a line that doesn't claim to be all-natural?